dailystory/docs/articles/acquisition/popups/index.md

----
-layout: _ArticleLayout
+{
-title: Popups
+	title: 'Popups',
-description: Popups can be shown automatically or using the API.
+	description: 'Popups can be shown automatically or using the API.'
----
+}
 # What is a DailyStory Popup?
 A DailyStory Popup enables you to display a popup window in a web or mobile experiece: